 Dan is a graduate of Wheaton College (IL) with a degree in Communications and has been married to Carol for 40+ years.
 They live in Wheaton, Illinois and have four grown children and five granddaughters.

-Click here for what Dan is looking to represent.
+URL: Click here for more about what Dan is looking to represent.

 Agent, WordServe Literary

 Keely Boeving has been an Agent with WordServe Literary since 2015.
 After receiving her BA from the University of Virginia, she attended the Denver Publishing Institute and began her career in New York working in the editorial departments of Bloomsbury and Oxford University Press.
 She lives in Denver with her husband and their boy/girl twins, and loves skiing, biking, and being outdoors.